openclassify/helper-plugin/docs/en/usage.md

 # Usage

-To use any of the following methods - just call the Twig function matching the PHP function.
+To use any of the available helper methods - just reference a Twig function matching the PHP function.
+The arguments will be the same too.

     {% verbatim %}{{ html_build_query({"foo": "Bar"}) }}{% endverbatim %}